Summary

 Then there’s a cute scene where Arjan meets his teacher love interest (played by Rakul Preet Singh) by pretending to be his niece’s parent.
 There’s so much comedy and so many wholesome family-friendly scenes between the discovery of the first body and the kidnapping of the second victim, that I actually had to check I was still watching the right movie.

-Things do pick up a little after the second victim’s body is discovered and Arjan finally convinces his superiors there’s a serial killer on the loose.
+Things do pick up a little after the second victim’s body is discovered, and Arjan finally convinces his superiors there’s a serial killer on the loose.
 However, every time the love interest appears on screen, it feels like we’ve left crime thriller land and entered a fun romantic comedy.
-At times, it felt like I was watching two separate movies and I’m unsure if the wholesome scenes were appropriate in a film that also showed extreme darkness.
+At times, it felt like I was watching two separate movies, and I was unsure if the wholesome scenes were appropriate for a film that also showed extreme darkness.

 Overall, Cuttputli tries to do too many things at once.
 There are too many plot points, too many characters and it combines too many genres.
 It tells an interesting story and the actors give really strong performances.
 But it would have been a lot more enjoyable if they kept the focus on the main plot.